astronomer/astro-docs/enterprise/v0.25/10_resources/01_release-notes.md

 To use your own Ingress controller, you need to configure a proxy sidecar for the controller.
 For example, configure an Ingress controller for OpenShift:

-1. Annotate the Kubernetes secret containing your certificate so that the Ingress controller recognizes your Astronomer certificate:
+1. Annotate the Kubernetes secret containing your certificate so that your Ingress controller recognizes your Astronomer certificate:

     ```sh
     kubectl annotate secret/astronomer-tls kubed.appscode.com/sync="platform-release=astronomer"